 Be Roombanker Wireless Home Alarm System Distributors!

-The most important hallmarks of wireless home security systems include security and low power consumption.
+The most important hallmarks of wireless security alarm systems include security and low power consumption.
 We have concentrated on these aspects when developing our proprietary RBF wireless communication protocol to ensure it meets the home security application perfectly.

-• On the security aspect, the protocol prevents signal jamming using FHSS (Frequency-Hopping Spread Spectrum).
+- On the security aspect, the protocol prevents signal jamming using FHSS (Frequency-Hopping Spread Spectrum).
 When the transmitter encounters continuous interference from an intruder, it switches to a different frequency to attempt transmission.

-• RBF also employs AES-CCM encryption to block intruders out of the system and prevent interference, signal replication, and interception.
+- RBF also employs AES-CCM encryption to block intruders out of the system and prevent interference, signal replication, and interception.

-• On power consumption, all our devices have a standby power consumption of below 2 uA and have undergone CE/RED low-power certification tests.
+- On power consumption, all our devices have a standby power consumption of below 2 uA and have undergone CE/RED low-power certification tests.

 We manufacture complete wireless home-security solution devices, such as smart hubs, magnetic door sensors, PIR sensors, panic buttons, alarm keypads, keyfobs, and solar-powered outdoor alarm sirens.
 These will enable you to build vertically integrated, low-cost home security solutions that operate seamlessly.